unexpectedjs/unexpected/documentation/assertions/array-like/when-passed-as-parameters-to.md

-Apply a function to the subject array, then delegate the return value to another assertion.
+Apply a function to the subject array (or array-like object), then delegate the return value to another assertion.

 ```js
 function add(a, b) {